-The Authority is required to produce an "Annual Governance Statement" (AGS) which is published at the same time as the Annual Statement of Accounts.
+The Authority is required to produce an "Annual Governance Statement" (AGS) which is published as part of the Annual Statement of Accounts.
 The AGS is an expression of the measures taken by the Authority to ensure appropriate business practice, high standards of conduct and sound governance.
 It explains how the organisation manages its governance and internal control arrangements and measures the effectiveness of those arrangements.

-The AGS for the period 1st April 2018 to 31st March 2019 is published on the Authority's website.
+The AGS for the period 1st April 2019 to 31st March 2020 is published on the Authority's website within the Annual Statement of Accounts.